 Place of Ibne Safi In Urdu literature

-There is no doubt that Ibn Safi is the greatest detective novelist in Urdu.
+Undoubtedly, Ibn Safi is the greatest detective novelist in Urdu.
 The novels he wrote 50 years ago are remembered today because of his writings.
 Ibn Safi’s Planted Plant Imran series became so popular that it is still popular, and many authors continue this series.

-The fast action, tight plots and economies of expression in the Jasoosi Dunya detective thrillers influenced him.
+The fast action, tight plots, and economies of expression in the Jasoosi Dunya detective thrillers influenced him.
 He also remembered Ibn-e-Safi’s novels for their fascinating characters with catchy and memorable names.

-Akhtar said Ibn-e-Safi’s novels taught him the importance of writing larger-than-life characters, something he applied to famous Bollywood characters like Gabbar Singh in the film Sholay (1975) and Mogambo in Mr India (1987).
+Akhtar said Ibn-e-Safi’s novels taught him the importance of writing larger-than-life characters, something he applied to famous Bollywood characters like Gabbar Singh in the film Sholay (1975) and Mogambo in Mr. India (1987).

 Ibne Safi was awarded the Sitara-i-Imtiaz (Star of Excellence) in 2020.